patternfly/patternfly-elements/docs/docs/develop/setup.md

   - A file to write your unit tests
   - An HTML demo where you can show off your element and add examples for your development workflow

   You may also add noscript styles which load in situations where JavaScript is not available.
-This file uses a standard naming convention of `pfe-foo--noscript`.
+This file uses a standard naming convention of `pf-foo--noscript`.
 {% endband %}

 <a id="compile-watch-and-preview"></a>